bcomnes/node-handbook/README.md

 - [Streams handbook](https://github.com/substack/stream-handbook)
   > Streams can help to separate your concerns because they restrict the implementation surface area into a consistent interface that can be reused.

+# What makes modules small(µ)?

+> When applications are done well, they are just the really application-specific, brackish residue that can't be so easily abstracted away.
+All the nice, reusable components sublimate away onto github and npm where everybody can collaborate to advance the commons. -- [James Halliday-substack.net/how_I_write_modules](http://substack.net/how_I_write_modules)

 # Node.js and io.js Anthropology